JAQuent/noveltyVR/preparation/bayesianDesignAnalysis_tTest_fixedN.md

 I simulated a fixed N design with 36 participants per group (see Schönbrodt & Wagenmakers, 2018).

-For us, four effects are of interest: main effect of novelty (N), interaction of novelty with encoding strength (N x E), interaction of novelty with memory quality (N x M) and lastly the interaction of novelty with encoding strength and memory quality (N x E x M).
+For us, four effects are of interest: main effect of novelty (N) with better memory for the novelty group, interaction of novelty with encoding strength (N x E) where novelty benefits weakly encoded words more, interaction of novelty with memory quality (N x M) where novelty increases recollection and lastly the interaction of novelty with encoding strength and memory quality (N x E x M) where novelty increases recollection for weakly encoded words.
 Theoretically, the most important effect is the interaction between novelty and and encoding strength (weakly/strongly).
+We choose directional t-tests over an ANOVA-based approach because our hypotheses are directional (for more on the deliberations see [here](https://github.com/JAQuent/noveltyVR/blob/master/preparation/designDeliberations.md)).

 Data under five different hypotheses is simulated: